-Working with CSA to bring your vision into existence as a living project requires architectural and co-creative partnership skills that embrace a new way of working.
+Working with CSA to bring your vision into existence as a living project invites architectural and co-creative partnership skills that embrace a new way of working.
 A key part of this is working with nature to inspire and inform our design to be regenerative, resilient and beautiful.

 To do this, we work with you to build ‘living’ projects, following the natural stages of life from conception to gestation, emergence, existence/experience, through to renewal or return to earth.

 By creating a living project, the project integrates and positively contributes within a larger living environment.